Off-screen drawing and alias (alpha)

 Aliases can cause circular references due to the mechanism by which parts can be referenced.

-For example, if an alias that references a part is placed within that part, as shown in the following figure, the structure will result in an infinite drawing loop.
+For example, if an alias that references a part is placed inside that part, as shown in the figure below, the structure will result in an infinite drawing loop.

-In such a structure, to avoid an infinite loop of drawing, the alias will not be drawn a second time or later, and will be displayed in the parts palette or inspector palette to indicate that it is in an invalid state.
+In such a structure, to avoid an infinite drawing loop, the alias will not be drawn a second time or later and will be displayed in the Parts palette or inspector palette in a manner that indicates that the alias is in an invalid state.

 ---|---|